irinatomic/Ruby_backend/README.md

 ## Testing
 To run the tests, run `rails test`.
-Reload the testing database with `ails db:test:prepare`.
+Reload the testing database with `rails db:test:prepare`.